gabriel4649/JMdictDB/README.txt

 access to the databases and is for use by the cgi scripts and not further used by the Makefile.

-CGI scripts access the databases using the usernames defined in the "db_*" sections of the config.ini file.
-These should match the usernames used in the Makefile (i.e. "jmdictdb", and for sel_user, "jmdictdbv" if Makefile wasn't changed.)
+When CGI scripts access the database, they do so using a username obtained from the file config.ini (in python/lib or the cgi lib/ directory.)
+You need to create this file from the config.ini.sample file supplied.
+The usernames in config.ini should match the usernames used by the Makefile "init" target.

-Command line tools all accept an optional username option.

-All the Python tools that access the database accept command line parameters that allow specifying a username, password, host machine, and database name (run any program with the option "--help" for details).
-However specifying a username or password on the command line is a bad idea because on many systems that information will be visible to other users of the system.
-For a better alternative you can set up a .pgpass file.
-In the Postgresql docs
-see:
-  29.13, "The Password File"
-  29.1, "Database Connection Control Functions" and
-  "Connecting To A Database" section of the psql docs.

-CGI scripts are run as the web server user and database login credentials are stored in the postgresql service file lib/pg_service.conf.
-See the Postgresql docs 29.1, "Database Connection Control Functions", and 29.14, "The Connection Service File" for more information.
-The is an example file in lib/pg_service.sample.
+Passwords for these usernames may also be supplied in the config.ini file, but since the file must be readable by the operating system user that the web server runs as, you will want to limit read access to the file to only the web server user.
+Alternatively, you can install a .pgpass file in the home directory of the web server user to provide the passwords.

 Editor Authentication
 ---------------------